pulp-platform/kws-on-pulp/README.md

 ```
 ./deploy.sh gvsoc 1 0
 ```
 The application reads an input, computes the MFCCs, then performs inference.
+The parameters represent, in order:
+- the target platform (gvsoc/board).
+Make sure to selec the desired platform in the configmenu as well.
+The other options (e.g., Gapmod v1.0, EVK board 1.3) can stay as they are.
+- the input source (0 - microphone/1 - .wav stored in L3).
+For on-board data acquisition, make sure to place a jumper on J7 and a jumper on PIN 1-2 of CN9.
-The parameters represent the target platform (gvsoc/board), the input source (0 - microphone/1 - .wav stored in L3), the MFCC source (0 - online computation/1 - precomputed MFCCs stored in input.h).
+- the MFCC source (0 - online computation/1 - precomputed MFCCs stored in input.h).

 ## TODOs